cloudmesh-community/hid-sp18-705/project-code/README.md

 cloning the repository, include the `--recursive` switch to ensure that the submodule contents are cloned as well, or run `git submodule update --init --recursive` if the repository has already been cloned.

+The BigchainDB repository includes a Docker Compose script for spinning up the Docker containers need to run a BigchainDB test node.

 ## Execution